Adams County residents invited to enter Open Class competition at Fairfest

 Some of the classifications were changed for this year following a thorough review by the superintendents and based on feedback from judges, Stroot said.

-Each county has its own rules for Open Class and does not need to abide by state guidelines.
+Each county has its own rules for Open Class and doesn’t need to abide by state guidelines.

 As far as Stroot is concerned, the ready ability to change rules and to add and subtract classes from the premium list is a point of appeal for Open Class.